noahlz/socket-server/README.md

 Requirements
 ------------

-This project uses [Apache Ant](http://ant.apache.org) to build, because I hadn't written an ant build file in years and was feeling nostolgic.
+This project uses [Apache Ant](http://ant.apache.org) to build, because I hadn't written an ant build file in years and was feeling nostalgic.

 Testing